mayrmt/tutorial_block_preconditioning_in_4C/README.md

 This tutorial builds upon 4C Multiphysics.
 It requires access to a build of 4C Multiphysics (newer than mid of June 2025).
+The location of the 4C Multiphysics executable will be assumed as `<4Cexe>`

 ## Organization of Course Material